AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/ToString.md

 CAEXObject.ToString Method
 ==========================
-AutomationML 2.1 APIReturns the value of the 'Name' attribute of this CAEX object as the string representation of the object.
+Returns the value of the 'Name' attribute of this CAEX object as the string representation of the object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)